cBioPortal/datahub-study-curation-tools/generate-case-lists/README.md

 ### Notes
 `case_list_conf.txt` and `clinicalfile_utils.py` are needed under the sample path.
-`case_list_conf.txt` should be synced with the corresponding google config sheet.
+`case_list_conf.txt` should be synced with the corresponding google config sheet